erSubhashThapa/100daysofcode/r2-log.md

   ```javascript
   collectAnswers()
   ```
-  >And, without knowing how the `collectAnswers` function will work, what I do know is I want to send it in an array of questions,
+  >And, without knowing how the `collectAnswers` function will work, what I do know is I want to send it an array of questions,

   ```javascript
   collectAnswers(questions)